dderaad/dderaad.github.io/about-me.md

 remote_theme: pages-themes/midnight@v0.2.0
 ---
 # About Me
 I am interested in using mathematics, statistics, and computer science to help people around the world.
-I am currently a Master's student in Statistics.
+I just graduated with my Master's student in Statistics.
 In my free time I enjoy spending time with my pets, Kiki (left) and Hobbes (right)!

 ![The-kiddos](20230217_004900.jpg){:class="img-responsive"}